-Facebook blocks more accounts as it fights US vote meddling
+Facebook blocks fake accounts but election battle goes on

 - With poo on a pedestal, Bill Gates talks toilet technology VIEW

+“This is a timely reminder that these bad actors won’t give up,” Nathaniel Gleicher, Facebook’s head of cyber security policy, said in a statement.

-U.S. tech companies have stepped up efforts to fight disinformation campaigns by Russian groups, who authorities accuse of swaying the 2016 presidential election.
+U.S. tech companies have stepped up efforts to fight disinformation campaigns by Russian groups, whom authorities accuse of swaying the 2016 presidential election.
+The companies were caught embarrassingly off-guard then.
+This time around, there are clear signs they are making some progress.

+Sam Gill of the nonprofit John S. and James L. Knight Foundation, which recently commissioned a study on misinformation on social media, said that while tech companies cannot declare victory yet, “the leaders of the companies don’t talk any more that it isn’t a problem — they talk about how important it is to get it right.”

+That’s in contrast to Facebook CEO Mark Zuckerberg’s now-infamous quip in November 2016 calling the idea that fake news on Facebook influenced the elections “pretty crazy.”